marianesfg/windows-uwp.pt-br/windows-apps-src/gaming/compare-opengl-es-2-0-api-design-to-directx.md

 ## <a name="review-the-windows-runtime-apis-and-template-library"></a>Confira as APIs e a biblioteca de modelos do Windows Runtime

-As APIs do Windows Runtime fornecem a infraestrutura geral dos apps UWP.
+As APIs do Windows Runtime fornecem a infraestrutura geral dos aplicativos UWP.
 Confira-as [aqui](https://msdn.microsoft.com/library/windows/apps/br211377).

 As principais APIs do Windows Runtime usadas na portabilidade do pipeline de elementos gráficos incluem: